-Continuing to deliver our priorities in 2017/18
+Continuing to deliver our priorities in 2017-18

-The Council's Corporate Plan for 2016/2020, 'The Way Ahead' continues to put residents at the centre of what we do.

-The priorities set out in the Corporate Plan were originally shaped and informed by residents, staff and partners who told us what mattered most to them.
+The Council's Corporate Plan for 2016-2020, 'The Way Ahead' continues to put residents at the centre of what we do.
+The priorities set out in the Corporate Plan were orginally shaped and informed by residents, staff and partners who told us what mattered most to them.
 Importantly, it continues to set the direction for everything we need to do in the Council and with others between now and 2020.

-The Corporate Plan sets out a Vision for the future

-A County Borough that has high aspirations, is confident and promotes opportunity for all, and focuses on three priorities:
+The Corporate Plan sets out a Vision for the future, a County Borough that has high aspirations, is confident and promotes opportunity for all, and focuses on three priorities

-People

-Promoting independence and positive lives for everyone

-Place

-Creating neighbourhoods where people are proud to live and work
+- Economy Building a strong economy - People Promoting independence and positive lives for everyone - Place Creating neighbourhoods where people are proud to live and work